lucas-padua/local-llm/README.md

 `ollama run llama2`

+After that, just run `python my_ollama-rag.py`, and ask a question about the paper!

 **This is a very rough prototype, as is this README.
 I plan on improving this code by a lot.
 Some improvements i'm planning**

 - How he reads the PDF, how can i extract maybe specific info from it.
 - How to use more than one PDF on RAG
 - How to use chain prompting